JoshZimmerman/library/README.md

 A library app created as a project for The Odin Project.

-Utilizing [Skeleton](http://getskeleton.com/) boilerplate for basic layout and design needs.
+Utilizing [Skeleton](http://getskeleton.com/) boilerplate for basic layout and design.

 ## Purpose
 - Using object design patterns to store books in JavaScript.